 John Hussey begins a look back over the major news, rumours and developments of 2013.

 Yet another year has almost come and gone and what a year 2013 has been!
-We have been bursting with news and rumours left, right and centre on the many major matters.
-They have left us in anticipation, sadness and above all discussion.
+We have been bursting with news and rumours left, right and centre on many major matters.
+They have left us in anticipation, sadness, and above all discussion.
 I would like to once again take this opportunity to look over the year and discuss everything that has gone on.